Restaurant guide for Siena Province

 Ristorante San Valentino is part of the Piccolo Hotel San Valentino just 2 miles from the Abbey towards Buonconvento.
 From the road you drive up and around the back for parking.
 There’s a covered terrace that’s good for lunch, and inside a large dining room but step thru to the wide open garden patio for dining outside in the warm season.
 The cook’s name is Gigliola and she’s a pro in preparing the classic Tuscan menu with a very nice touch.
 In the summer you should try her panzanella and burrata ravioli, with good local wines and of course always ask about the specials!
 It’s very romantic there on the patio and garden at sunset!
 Address: SP451, 53041 San Valentino, Asciano SI, Italy, (+39) 0577 707153 ($$)

 Ristorante La Torre at the Abbey serves good food outside on the large covered terrace, but is often busy with tour groups.
 Closed Tuesdays.
 Enjoy lunch on the terrace when visiting the famous abbey.
 0577-707-022. ($$)*

-Al Botteghino, is an established road-house restaurant on the way from Torrita to Pienza, near the town of Montefollonico.
-Simple but excellent cooking, very popular with locals, one of our favorite Tuscan “truck-stops”.
-We had lunch there in May 2017 and it was superb.
-Try the anjovy starter and warm crostinis (can be shared), for pasta course the surprisingly small and light gnocchi with gorgonzola sauce, heavenly!
-Best meaty pork ribs!
-Thisrreally is the best place in the area for pork ribs and sausages, mouthwatering and grilled juicy delicious.
-They also serve pizza which looked very good.
+Ristorante Pizzaria il Botteghino is an established road-house restaurant and pizzeria in Tuscany on the way from Torrita to Pienza, near the town of Montefollonico.
+Their good and simple cooking is very popular with the locals and delivery truck drivers.
+This is one of our favorite Tuscan “truck-stops”.
+We recently had dinner there and it was again superb.
+For starters, try the marinated anchovy fillets and warm crostini, they can easily be shared.
+For the pasta course I had the surprisingly light and small gnocchi with gorgonzola sauce, heavenly!
+This large restaurant is the best place in the area for grilled juicy pork ribs and sausages.
+They also serve pizza that looked good, but we haven’t tasted it yet.
+The helpful waiters speak some English.
 Large covered outdoor dining areas.
 Closed on Tuesdays.
-Located on the main road at the intersection, address: Localita’ Osteria delle Noci 25, 53049 Torrita di Siena.
+Last visit May 2017.
+Located along the SP15 at a fork in the road.
+Address: 25, Loc.
+Osteria Delle Noci – 53049 Torrita di Siena (SI).
 0577-668-031. ($)